 Panel size appeared to be compatible to service size.
-Branch breaker distribution appeared normal except gfor one breaker which is double tapped, have reviewed and corrected as necessary.
+Branch breaker distribution appeared normal.
 No signs of overheating were evident at the time of the inspection.
 Outlets were randomly tested and had correct polarity, except as noted.
+There is a live wire hanging in the furnace room and it should be properly secured in a proper junction box.